 Since 2008/9, nothing has been normal for economics, because we are at a point where growth becomes almost impossible.
 Compare it with when you have stretched a rubber band to its maximum length.
 Pulling it further becomes harder as the force against your pull is strengthening, and it is only a matter of which will give: you, because the rubber is stronger, or the band when it snaps.
 The best alternative is to recognize the situation and reduce the pull.

 Our brain is looking backwards for guidance

 When planning for the future, it has always been useful to look at the past for guidance.
 This has been great advice for most of human history, as throughout 99.9% of our 200,000 years on this planet, with the exception of the past 250, changes have been very slow to arrive, except for sudden events like natural disasters.
 Those hunters and gatherers who took the beaten path were much more likely to return home than those who ventured into the unknown parts of the jungle, looking for new discoveries and adventures.
 Out of 100 people who took the risk, one might have returned rich, while 99 never made it back.

 For many people alive today, the dominating experience was that next year will likely be better than last, and that economic growth can be taken for granted.
-It requires true reflection, combined with a reach into our planet's history beyond the year 1750, to understand that our current experience has been shaped by the one-time benefits of burning 500 billion years of solar power that will never return once they are used up.
+It requires true reflection, combined with a reach into our planet's history beyond the year 1750, to understand that our current experience has been shaped by the one-time benefits of burning 500 million years of solar power that will never return once they are used up.